rmcdonough/cop307/content/installation/using_ee/setup_cloud9.md

 ---
 date: "2020-08-29T14:10:29-04:00"
-hidden: false
-pre: <b>▶︎ </b>
+menuTitle: 2.2 Setup Cloud9
-title: Setup Cloud9 (optional)
+title: 2.2 Setup Cloud9
-weight: 10
+weight: 6
 ---

+{{% notice info %}}
-::alert[Cloud9 typically manages IAM credentials dynamically.
-Because we want to have a specific IAM role for EKS, we will be turning off this functionality.]{type="info"}
+Cloud9 typically manages IAM credentials dynamically.
+Because we want to have a specific IAM role for EKS, we will be turning off this functionality.

-::alert[You only need to follow these instructions if you want to interact with the environment through Cloud9 such as executing commands.
-Since the application is already deployed and setup, you can go directly to the module you are interested in.]{type="info"}
+{{% /notice %}}

+{{% notice warning %}}
+Note that AWS often updates the console experience, and the screenshots included here may differ slightly from what you experience.
+Ask an AWS event helper if you have any trouble.
+{{% /notice %}}

 ### Disable AWS managed temporary credentials
 1. In the AWS Management Console on the Services menu, click `Cloud9`.